 5. Jambo: simple tracking for natural resources projects

-Jambo is stakeholder and issues management software from Edmonton, Canada, aimed mainly at North American natural resources work.
+Jambo is a stakeholder and issues management software from Edmonton, Canada, aimed mainly at North American natural resources work.
 It offers a clean interface for logging interactions, issues and commitments, with Outlook and Gmail integrations.

 Jambo features